 Haniyeh killed by ‘short-range projectile’ fired from outside home: IRGC

-Iran’s Islamic Revolutionary Guard Corps says Israel will receive ‘harsh punishment in due time and place” for assassination of Hamas chief.
+Iran’s Islamic Revolutionary Guard Corps says Israel will receive ‘harsh punishment in due time and place’ for assassination of Hamas chief.

 Hamas political chief Ismail Haniyeh was killed earlier this week by a “short-range projectile” launched from outside his residence in Tehran, Iran’s Islamic Revolutionary Guard Corps (IRGC) has said.